NodirjonNarzilloyev/Data-Analysis-Project/README.md

 - Customer report — a consolidated report analyzing customer behavior and value
 - Product report — a consolidated report analyzing product performance

-## Who this is for
-Anyone working with SQL who wants practical, real-world query examples — from beginners building their analytical toolkit to experienced analysts looking for a quick reference.